MicrosoftDocs/azure-docs/articles/batch/batch-docker-container-workloads.md

 * **Ubuntu Server (with RDMA drivers) for Azure Batch container pools**

-These images, which should only be used to create Azure Batch pools, feature:
+These images are only supported for use in Azure Batch pools.
+They feature:

 * A pre-installed container runtime

 * Pre-installed NVIDIA GPU drivers, to streamline deployment on Azure N-series VMs

-* Images with or without pre-installed RDMA drivers; these drivers allow pool nodes to access the Azure RDMA network when deployed on RDMA-capable VM sizes including A8, A9, H16r, H16mr, or NC24r
+* Images with or without pre-installed RDMA drivers; these drivers allow pool nodes to access the Azure RDMA network when deployed on RDMA-capable VM sizes

 You can also create custom images from VMs running Docker on one of the Linux distributions that is compatible with Batch.
 If you choose to provide your own custom Linux image, see the instructions in [Use a managed custom image to create a pool of virtual machines](batch-custom-images.md).